 Son-Kul Lake

 The picturesque Son-Kul Lake is an alpine lake at an altitude of 3000 metres, in the middle of the Tian Shan Mountains.
 It’s the country’s second-largest lake and the destination of choice for many Kyrgyzstan visitors.
-And rightfully so, it’s like straight out of a painting!
+It’s like straight out of a painting!

 Its surroundings consist of plain meadows, petroglyphs from ancient times and shepherds with their yurt camps and animals.

-To really explore this region you would either go on a multiple-day hike or try horseback riding.
-I opted for the latter, and went on a 2-day horseback, similar to this Nomadic Son Kul Horseback Riding Trip.
+To really explore this region, you would either go on a multiple-day hike or try horseback riding.
+For the most Kyrgyz way of experiencing it, make sure to book this 2 Day Nomadic Son Kul Horseback Riding Trip.
 You’ll be in small groups exploring the scenery, sleeping in traditional yurts and eat local food – all the special things that travelling is about.

 If you’re interested in the full experience horse trekking to Son Kul Lake, read my post on what to expect & see during a 3-Day Horse Trekking Trip to Son-Kul!